 If a problem arises in the charging system, the battery’s reserve capacity of 120 minutes will supply power to the electrical devices in the RV.

-- Must be installed away from heat sources
+- Cons: The casing is easily damaged.
+Must be installed away from heat sources.

 The UPG is a 12-volt 35 Ah sealed lead acid battery from Universal Power Group.
 Widely used as a secondary backup system, it can power emergency lighting systems, portable medical devices, security systems, electric gates, automated garage doors, UPS for computers, spotlights, and many other systems.
 Furthermore, the battery’s compact size and 24-pound weight make it ideal for powering small boats, kayaks, scooters, and wheelchairs.